GoogleCloudPlatform/community/tutorials/gke-autopilot-with-keda/index.md

 ### Deploy the demo application

-In order to take Keda for a test drive we are going to deploy a simple application, that consums messages from Pub/Sub and logs them to console.
+In order to take KEDA for a test drive we are going to deploy a simple application, that consums messages from Pub/Sub and logs them to console.
 The first step will be to create an Artifact Registry repository for the container image:
 ```
 gcloud artifacts repositories create test-repo \
     --repository-format=docker \